KairoTeam/Chunithm-Air-Doc/README.md

 # Chunithm-Air-Doc
-Doc of CHUNITHM's Air String Component
+Doc of CHUNITHM's Component

+For learning purposes only